kristinemlarson/gnssrefl/docs/README_vwc.md

 <code>phase p038 2016 1 -doy_end 366 -year_end 2018 </code>

 Once you have computed the phase values, you cannot change the *a priori* RH values.
 If you do change them, you need to rerun <code>phase</code>.
-If you forget about this, you will see offsets in your phase - and ultimately - your VWC time seires.
+If you forget about this, you will see offsets in your phase - and ultimately - your VWC time series.
 On the plus side, the phase code is fast - much faster than the time it took you to create SNR files.

 ### 3. Estimate VWC